matrix-org/matrix-spec-proposals/drafts/general_api.rst

  - User ID
  - Device ID
 Outputs:
  - 0-N events the client hasn't seen.
+NB: Deleted state events will be missing a ``content`` key.
+Deleted message events are ``m.room.redaction`` events.
  - New position in the stream.
 State Events Ordering Notes:
  - Home servers may receive state events over federation that are superceded by state events previously